draustin/pyqtgraph_extensions/README.md

 This repository contains two packages:

-* pyqtgraph_extensions --- various classes and functions providing lots of extra functionality for pyqtgraph
+* pyqtgraph_extensions --- various classes and functions providing some of extra functionality for pyqtgraph
 * pyqtgraph_extended --- a namespace merging pyqtgraph_extensions with the original pyqtgraph

 In principle, it should be possible to import pyqtgraph_extended instead of pyqtgraph and have the same behaviour but with new functionality available.
 So the two options for using this repository are: